Linaro/lava/doc/v2/installing_on_debian.rst

          stretch-backports.
 LAVA packages and dependencies which are installed using stretch-backports are **fully supported** by upstream and are the same codebase as the relevant production release available from the :ref:`lava_repositories`.
+Stretch
+         continues to receive point releases and LAVA remains supported for each point release of Debian.

 .. [#f3] Jessie was released on April 25th, 2015 and security support
          for Jessie is expected to terminate in June 2018.
 LAVA